danmarz/fat-todoist/README.md

 ### Disclaimer:

-This project is not official **Todoist**. ie: this functionality was missing, so I added it.
+This project is not an official **Todoist** integration. ie: this functionality was missing, so I added it.
 Magic!✨

 Made with JS, node and ❤. **Todoist** [is just awesome](https://todoist.com/).